How Much Does a Trip To Hawaii Cost for a Family of Four (2026 Prices)

 Oahu is the most visited Hawaiian Island, the Cheapest Hawaiian Island to Visit, and Waikiki is the best place to stay on Oahu in price and location (in our opinion).
 Hence, we used Oahu for our cost estimate.

-Of course, there are ways to do this trip cheaper (think: glamping on Maui) and there are ways to make this trip much more expensive.
+Of course, there are ways to do this trip cheaper (think: camping on Oahu), and there are ways to make this trip much more expensive.
 But this is a pretty reasonable cost estimate for a mid-priced vacation that you’ll love.

 Here’s how costs break down for our 10-day trip to Oahu in June.